jorgef/engineeringladders/TechnicalProgramManager.md

 # Technical Program Manager

-Role responsible for coordinating and driving to completion initiatives that expand multiple teams.
+Role responsible for coordinating and driving to completion initiatives that span multiple teams.

 | Level | Senior | Position |
 | :---: | :---: | :---: |